- General Information

 Dictionary User Option Reference.

-with MSSQL2000, whereby it struggles to create statistics on large table
+issue with MSSQL2000, whereby it struggles to create statistics on large

-structures (of a few hundred columns/fields).
-In this case, FM3 could struggle
+table structures (of a few hundred columns/fields).
+In this case, FM3

-to create indices on the backend, which will result in only primary and unique
+could struggle to create indices on the backend, which will result in only

-necessarily because it has a lot of rows, but gigantic because it has a ton of
+not necessarily because it has a lot of rows, but gigantic because it has

 columns.
 I've inherited a couple tables like this on different